chesslogical/chesslogical/README.md

-# Best lang
+# Best lang-

 From web dev to anything, Rust is objectively superior

 ![3](https://github.com/user-attachments/assets/92b503f2-5576-4a9e-87a8-1ef612393cb5)

-# Do you play call of duty all day?
+# Do you play call of duty all day? -
 Naa but i play chess some of the day.